icebluey/gocrypt/README.md

 `-pubfile` accepts either the armored output shown above or the raw base64 (`keys/x448.pub`) produced when `-armor` is omitted.
-The tool automatically detects whether the key is X25519 or X448; use `-pkalg` only if you need to override detection.
+The tool automatically detects whether the key is X25519/X448 or one of the ML-KEM hybrids (1216 or 1624 byte raw blobs); use `-pkalg` only if you need to override detection.

 ### Decrypt using the matching private key